 Always Use Glass

 Undiluted essential oils can eat through plastic.
 When mixing and storing your homemade essential oil bug repellent, always use a dark glass bottle (like this one).

 Where to Buy Essential Oils

-I have been a Young Living Oil fan for years now, but recently I discovered a new company that offers an equally great product, but for a much lower cost.
-The name of this company is Plant Therapy.
+I have been a Young Living Oil fan for years now, but I switched to a new company that offers an equally great product, but for a much lower cost. (click here to see why I left Young Living) The name of this company is Plant Therapy.
 They offer high quality product, and all of their oils go through third party testing to ensure their purity.

 As an added benefit, they offer FREE SHIPPING to US residents.
 Not only is it free, but most of their orders come in 2 days.
 Now, that’s Amazon Prime Fast!

 Remember, I’m simply a Dad.
 The content presented is for informational purposes and should not be considered medical advice.